 Crane operator charged in deaths of son, other worker

-A crane operator faces manslaughter charges in the 2014 deaths of his son and another worker at a Northern California bridge construction site.
-The Sacramento Bee reported Sunday that Mark Porter was arraigned last month in Yolo County Superior Court on charges of involuntary manslaughter.
+A crane operator faces trial on manslaughter charges in the 2014 deaths of his son and another worker at a Northern California bridge construction site.
+Mark Powell was arraigned last month in Yolo County Superior Court on charges of involuntary manslaughter in the deaths of Marcus Zane Powell, 25, and pile driver Glenn Allen Hodgson, 49, The Sacramento Bee reported Sunday .

 Add your comments below